manas0045/INTERACTIVE-QUIZ-APPLICATION/README.md

 The Interactive Quiz Application is a browser-based quiz tool built using modern HTML, CSS, and JavaScript.
 With a vibrant UI and clean layout, it offers an engaging way for users to test their knowledge and challenge themselves.
 Whether you’re a student, professional, or trivia enthusiast, this app is a perfect choice for self-assessment or casual learning.

-🖼️ [Image Suggestion: Full UI Screenshot — showing a question, options, and the timer] ✨ Features
+✨ Features
 ✅ Multiple-Choice Interface with clickable options